Culture of Asia: Central Asia

 Central Asia, in between the Caspian Sea and East Asia, envelops five former Soviet Socialist Republics: Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan and Turkmenistan.
 However, Afghanistan is sometimes included.
 Its strategic and historic position around the east–west axis and the major trading routes such as the Silk Road has made it a theatre a steady exchange of ideas and east–west conflicts such as the Battle of Talas.
 The region was conquered and dominated by a variety of cultures, such as the Chinese, Greeks, Mongols, Persians, Tatars, Russians, and Sarmatians.
 As some Central Asian areas have been inhabited by nomadic people, numerous urban centers have developed in a distinct local character.

+This region was mainly dominated by Russians in the Soviet era and even after its dissolution in 1991.
+Even now the region is dominated by them.

 North Asia

 For the most part, North Asia (more widely known as Siberia) is considered to be made up of the Asian part of Russia solely.
 The geographic region of Siberia was the historical land of the Tatars in the Siberia Khanate.
 However Russian expansion essentially undermined this and thus today it is under Russian rule.
 Other ethnic groups that inhabit Siberia include the Buryats, Evenks, and Yakuts.
 There are roughly 40 million people living in North Asia and the majority consists now of Ethnic Russians.
 However, many East Asians also inhabit the region, and historically they have been the majority before Russia's expansion east.